-Anonymous asked: What do you think about the Michael Dunn/Jordan Davis verdict?
+Anonymous said: What do you think about the Michael Dunn/Jordan Davis verdict?

 Similar things I’ve thought about all those who have come before him.